The Renewable Energy Law Review: New Zealand

-Limited recourse project financing has been relatively limited in the New Zealand renewable energy market.
-The large gentailers have historically been responsible for the majority of new renewables developments and they have primarily financed these projects on a corporate-financed or 'on-balance-sheet' basis.
+Limited recourse project financing has been relatively limited in the New Zealand renewable energy sector.
+The large gentailers have historically been responsible for the majority of new renewable energy project developments and have primarily financed their projects on a corporate-financed or on-balance-sheet basis.

-To the extent that there has been project financing of renewables projects in New Zealand, it has been driven largely by independent developers.
-Independents have found it relatively difficult to get renewables projects banked over the past decade because of difficulties creating projects of sufficient scale; difficulties attracting offtakers that will offer a sustained and satisfactory price; and the distance of the renewables projects from the national grid.
-However, the past few years have seen an increasing number of renewables projects banked on a limited recourse basis, mostly geothermal and wind projects with solar increasingly joining the mix.
+Any project financing of renewable energy projects in New Zealand has been driven largely by independent developers.
+Independents have found it relatively difficult to get renewable energy projects banked over the past decade because of difficulties in creating projects of sufficient scale, difficulties attracting offtakers that will offer a sustained and satisfactory price and the distance of the renewable energy projects from the national grid.
+However, the past few years have seen an increasing number of renewable energy projects banked on a limited recourse basis, which are mostly geothermal and wind projects with solar increasingly joining the mix.

-- in wind, solar and hydro projects, independent energy companies and developers, such as Tilt Renewables, Nova Energy, Pioneer Energy, Ventus Energy, and, recently, Lodestone Energy, Solar Bay, Lightyears Solar, Lightsource bp, Helios Energy, HES Aotearoa and Harmony Energy (among others), as well as EDBs such as MainPower; and
+- in wind, solar and hydro projects, independent energy companies and developers, such as Nova Energy, Pioneer Energy and Ventus Energy, and, recently, Lodestone Energy, Solar Bay, Lightyears Solar, Lightsource bp, Helios Energy, HES Aotearoa and Harmony Energy (among others), as well as EDBs such as MainPower; and

-The lenders most active in New Zealand renewables energy project financings have been three of the four 'major' New Zealand banks: ANZ Bank New Zealand, Bank of New Zealand and Westpac New Zealand.
-However, the recent Waipipi wind farm financing saw international banks project finance a wind project in New Zealand for the first time.
+The lenders most active in New Zealand renewable energy project financings have been three of the 'major' New Zealand banks: ANZ Bank New Zealand, Bank of New Zealand and Westpac New Zealand.
+However, the Waipipi Wind Farm (completed in March 2021) saw international banks project finance a wind project in New Zealand for the first time.

-Documentation for the project financing of renewables projects in New Zealand largely follows international norms.
+Documentation for the project financing of renewable energy projects in New Zealand largely follows international norms.
 The key documentation includes:

 - a PPA or hedge contract to fix long-term pricing for the output from the project;